jcvthibault/biosim-dictionaries/README.md

 Copyright (C) 2013  Julien Thibault, University of Utah

+This project provides logical and data models to prototype a repository for biomolecular simulations.
+Scripts are available to buiild a MySQL DB, along with the Java API to interact with the database (through Hibernate).

+A set of dictionaries (including basis sets, force-fields, and computational methods) was also created to define terms that are commonly used in the field of biomolecular simulation, whether it it is in the literature or in the input/output files used to run the simulations.
+All the dictionaries are stored as simple CSV (Comma-Separated Value) files.
+A Java API was created to wrap these dictionaries into Apache Lucene indexes.
+The API can be used within a program to query elements based on their name or description.
+A set of SQL scripts is also provided to use these dictionaries as database tables.
+The scripts create a database schema and populate the new tables with the CSV data.

 ## Directory structure
 This folder (we will call it $BIOSIM_REPO) contains the following sub-directories:
  - [config] Configuration files to edit before API use.
 These files specify the SQL connection parameters and the Lucene-related parameters)